ev3dev/ev3dev.github.io/projects/index.md

 title: Projects
 ---

-﻿This is where we keep a collection of all the projects that people are working on using ev3dev.
+This is where we keep a collection of all the projects that people are working on using ev3dev.
 We invite you to click through the links below to see what cool stuff ev3dev can do!